SoWhitIs/MechaCar_Statistical_Analysis/README.md

 * The City versus the rural and suburban areas

-* Have sales increased or decreased dure the pandemic?
+* Have sales increased or decreased during the pandemic?

 Additionally, we can rely on  A/B testing to decipher price points that would position MechaCar competitively to that of manufacturers with the same offerings.